ropensci/landscapetools/cran-comments.md

 ## Submission

-New version includes some new features and minor bug fixes.
+New version includes massive dependency trimming and new functionality.

 ## Test environments